curiouselectric/SensorInterfaceBoard/README.md

 If data is not that length or does not have 'aa' and '#' at start/end then return with send "aaFAIL\*\*#" error code.
 All will have CRC on these codes, if requested.

++ "aaFAILCRC": CRC check fail
-"aaFAIL1#" = String too long
++  "aaFAILTL": String too long

-"aaFAIL2#" = Unit ID not correct/not a number

-"aaFAIL3#" = Channel ID is not correct/not a number

-"aaFAIL4#" = Average not correct/not a number
++  "aaFAILID": Problem with ID

-"aaFAIL5#" = Start/End chars not correct
++  "aaFAILIDX": ID not correct to device
++  "aaFAILPE": No aa and # on the string
++  "aaFAILBD": Baud rate change fail
++  "aaFAILCN": Channel number requested is greater than channels existing
++  "aaFAILCMD": Command not recognised

 # Sensor Specific Commands